Maccabi Tel Aviv

-Maccabi Tel Aviv (מכבי תל אביב) is one of the largest sports clubs in Israel, and a part of the Maccabi association.
+Maccabi Tel Aviv Sport Club (מכבי תל אביב) is one of the largest sports clubs in Israel, and a part of the Maccabi World Union.
 Many sports clubs and teams in Tel Aviv are in association with Maccabi and compete in a variety of sports, such as football, basketball, judo, swimming, handball, and others.

 Clubs

 Maccabi Tel Aviv Football Club

 Maccabi Tel Aviv F.C. is the most titled club in Israeli football, and the most successful Israeli football club outside the country, having won the AFC Champions League twice.
 Its derby with city rivals Hapoel Tel Aviv is considered one of the most heated derbies in Israeli sports.
 Maccabi was the second Israeli club to reach the coveted group stage of the UEFA Champions League, and the only team in Israel that was never relegated from the top division in the Israeli league.

 Maccabi Tel Aviv Basketball Club

 Maccabi Tel Aviv B.C. is one of the most successful basketball clubs in Europe, having won the EuroLeague competition six times, and been runner-up a further nine times.